nicholasd-uci/weatherApp/README.md

-# weather App
+#### Weather App

-##About
+### About
-Best for Busines Travel
+>Best for Business Travel
-You can check out the weather for all of the cities in the US.
+>You can check out the weather for all cities in the US.

-_This is super helpful for planning traveling itinerary._

 ____________________________________________________
-***What does the app do?***
+*** What does the app do? ***
+>You can track the current weather or even get a 5-day forecast!
+Have a business event, going golfing, or maybe heading the beach for some waves; check out the weather prior and know what your day will be like with the Weather App!

-Is there a Day Forcast?
+### Is there a Day Forecast?
 >yes

-Is there a 5-Day Forcast?
+### Is there a 5-Day Forecast?
 >yes

-Can I keep Track of the cities Im look at?
+### Can I keep Track of the cities Im look at?
 >yes

 ____________________________________________________
-####Weather App Links
+## Weather App Links
 >https://nicholasd-uci.github.io/weatherApp/
 >https://github.com/nicholasd-uci/weatherApp